-At EYFS and KS1, children will take the reading book home that has been closely matched to the child's current learning (GPCs).
+At EYFS and KS1, children will take the reading book home that has been closely matched to the GPCs learnt.
 Children will be expected to re-read the same book more than once with an appropriate focus, and parents directed to the activities in the back of each book or given direction in the child's reading record on how to support their child.